 The Elkhart Truth, daily newspaper — Elkhart, Ind.

-I cover city government in Elkhart, a city of some 52,000.
-I write about national and state issues as they pertain to Elkhart County, keep a blog, focus on people, crunch numbers to make graphics, harness social media.
-I previously covered Elkhart County government.
-I’ve written about Obamacare, undocumented immigrants, property taxes, local tea party activists and roundabouts.
-I’ve helped with packages on the aftermath of the Great Recession, dreamers, the heated tussle between a wood-recycling firm and neighbors.
-I make videos with iPhone/ReelDirector, live tweet, take and edit photos, handle spot coverage for ElkhartTruth.com.
-The aim, always, is to inform and connect with readers.
-I use Instagram, Twitter/Hootsuite, Infogr.am, Google+, Tumblr, Facebook, YouTube, LinkedIn.
-I’m versed in content management systems Libercus and WordPress as well as Excel, Google Drive, DropBox, Pixlr Editor and much more.
+I covered city government in Elkhart, a city of some 52,000.
+I wrote about national and state issues as they pertain to Elkhart County, kept a blog, focused on people, crunched numbers to make graphics, harnessed social media.
+Before that, I covered Elkhart County government.
+I wrote about Obamacare, undocumented immigrants, property taxes, local tea party activists and roundabouts.
+I helped with packages on the aftermath of the Great Recession, dreamers, the heated tussle between a wood-recycling firm and neighbors.
+I appeared several times as a political analyst, particularly around election time, on Politically Speaking, a program on the local PBS station, WNIT.
+I made videos with iPhone/ReelDirector, live tweeted, took and edited photos, handled spot coverage for ElkhartTruth.com.
+The aim, always, was to inform and connect with readers.
+I used Instagram, Twitter/Hootsuite, Infogr.am, Google+, Tumblr, Facebook, YouTube, LinkedIn.

 The Hutchinson News, daily newspaper — Hutchinson, Kan.